Migration to Apache HttpClient 5.x classic APIs

 HttpClient 5.x releases can be co-located with earlier major versions on the same classpath due to versioned package namespace and Maven module coordinates.

 HttpClient 5.x classic APIs are largely compatible with HttpClient 4.0 APIs.
 Major differences are related to connection management configuration, SSL/TLS and timeout settings when building HttpClient instances.
+There are also some important differences with URL normalization and encoding.

 Migration steps